buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - Add `targets` section to the `builder.toml` schema, this will keep consistency for end-users to understand how to define multi-architecture.
-Adding more than one target to the `builder.toml` will be considered by `pack` as an acknowledgement of the desired to generate multi-arch [Builders](https://buildpacks.io/docs/concepts/components/builder/).
+Adding more than one target to the `builder.toml` will be considered by `pack` as an acknowledgement of the desire to generate [Builders](https://buildpacks.io/docs/concepts/components/builder/) with multiple platform targets.

 The new schema will be
 similar to: